VS-22: Second VS-22, 1960-2009

 Besides the typical submarine hunting role for which the aircraft was designed, the Checkmates held a significant role in the United States space program.
-Naval aviator Alan B. Shepard's Freedom 7 spacecraft, the United States' first manned spacecraft, was tracked and located by VS-22 on 5 May 1961.
+Naval aviator Alan B. Shepard's Freedom 7 spacecraft, the United States' first crewed spacecraft, was tracked and located by VS-22 on 5 May 1961.
 In August 1965, while embarked on USS Lake Champlain, VS-22 recovered Gemini 5 astronauts Gordon Cooper and Pete Conrad.
 Finally, VS-22 was engaged in the recovery of Apollo 7 astronauts while deployed aboard USS Essex.